mahmudyusifli/asp-tents-puzzle-solver/README.md

 # asp-tents-puzzle-solver
-This repository has been established for the mini-project within the Introduction to Artificial Intelligence 1 course at the University of Klagenfurt.
+This repository has been established for the mini-project within "Introduction to Artificial Intelligence 1" course at the University of Klagenfurt.

 ## Tents and Trees Puzzle